alinstein/Depth_estimation/README.md

-# Depth Estimation with Transfer Learning pretrained MobileNetV2
+# Monocular Depth Estimation with Transfer Learning pretrained MobileNetV2

 This project implements a deep learning neural network model to generate the depth image of a given image.